drduh/macOS-Security-and-Privacy-Guide/README.md

 ## Firefox

 [Mozilla Firefox](https://www.mozilla.org/firefox/new) is a popular open source browser.
-Firefox replaced major parts of its infrastructure and code base under the projects [Quantum](https://wiki.mozilla.org/Quantum) and [Photon](https://wiki.mozilla.org/Firefox/Photon/Updates).
+Firefox replaced major parts of its infrastructure and codebase under the projects [Quantum](https://wiki.mozilla.org/Quantum) and [Photon](https://wiki.mozilla.org/Firefox/Photon/Updates).
 Part of the Quantum project is to replace C++ code with [Rust](https://www.rust-lang.org).
 Rust is a systems programming language with a focus on security and thread safety.
 It is expected that Rust adoption will greatly improve the overall security posture of Firefox.

 Firefox offers a similar security model to Chrome: it has a [bug bounty program](https://www.mozilla.org/security/bug-bounty), although it is not as lucrative.
 Firefox follows a four-week release cycle.